notgarrett/compsci_notes/Introduction to Computer Graphics.md

 - In contrast to interactive computer graphics, non-interactive computer graphics do not allow you to determine how the computer generates images.
 Examples of non-interactive computer graphics include images for a website or mobile application, 3D animation, and CGI in film.

 # Cognitive Graphics

+Deals with algorithms to recognise and classify pictures.

+Think applications like:
+- Image classification AI.
+- Microscope pictures of bacterial colonies.
+	- I assume it means using the algorithms to sharpen or get more detail out of the image.

+# Image Processing Graphics

+Image processing apply techniques to modify or interpret existing pictures, such as photographs and TV scans.

+Used to improve and modify the quality of a picture(s).

+First image is digitised and there it is given a colour pattern for improving colour quality.

+Image processing has sub sections like image enhancement, pattern detection and recognition, and scene analysis and computer vision.